Medik8 Liquid Peptides vs Drunk Elephant B-Hydra: Which Is Better in 2026?

 After professional treatments — microneedling, chemical peels, laser resurfacing — skin needs products that support repair without adding irritation.
 Copper tripeptide-1 in Medik8 Liquid Peptides has a genuine advantage here.
 The molecule has decades of wound-healing research behind it, originally studied for its role in post-surgical tissue recovery.
 Applying it after a mild professional treatment (with your esthetician's approval) can accelerate the barrier repair timeline.
 Wait 48 hours after any procedure before reintroducing actives, including peptides — those first two days belong to gentle cleansing and plain moisturizer only.

 B-Hydra's gentle, no-active formula also makes it a safe post-procedure option for the hydration step.
 The pineapple ceramide and Pro-Vitamin B5 soothe without introducing pH-dependent actives that could irritate compromised skin.
-For the first week after a peel or microneedling session, a routine of cleanser → B-Hydra → rich moisturizer is about as safe as it gets.
+For the first week after a peel or microneedling session, a routine of cleanser → Drunk Elephant B-Hydra → rich moisturizer is about as safe as it gets.
 The difference: Medik8 actively accelerates healing through peptide signaling, while B-Hydra provides passive hydration support.
 Both are useful.
 Medik8 does more.

 The Ingredient Transparency Factor